-Pledged revenues consist of assessments paid by the benefitted property owners deposited by the City with the trustee.
-There were no annual installments of assessments collected during fiscal years 2024 or 2023 as debt service and operating expenses were funded from Bond proceeds.
-No annual installments of special assessments were required for fiscal year 2025.
+Pledged revenues consist of assessments paid by the benefitted property owners deposited by the City with the Trustee.
+The annual installments of special assessments totaled \$631,979 and \$82,030 for fiscal year 2025 and 2024, respectively.
+All assessments for fiscal year 2025 and 2024 have been collected.
+There were no annual installments of assessments collected during fiscal year 2023 as debt service and operating expenses were funded from bond proceeds.